 The Kinu m47 grinders are some of the best on the market; however, they do come with a hefty price tag.
 These grinders excel at espresso, producing delicious shots with good taste and texture.
 As such, this is an excellent candidate for someone looking for a manual coffee grinder for espresso.
-If you aren’t convinced the Kinu m47 is for you, check out our guide to the best hand grinders for some other excellent alternatives.
+If you aren’t convinced the Kinu m47 is for you, check out our guide to the best hand grinders of the best espresso grinders for some other excellent alternatives.

 Comandante c40 vs Kinu m47

 The Kinu’s main competitor is the Comandante c40.
 The Comandante is a stunning grinder that has paved the way for premium hand grinders.
 The Comandante is loaded with 39mm Nitro Blade burrs that are very tough and long-lasting.
 The burrs are high quality and produce consistent grinds; however, they are slow to grind due to their small size.